Church of the Assumption of the Virgin Mary (Most): Architecture

-The church is 60 m long and 30 m large, has only one tower, conforming to the South-German late-gothic layout.
+The church is 60 m long and 30 m wide has only one tower, conforming to the South-German late-gothic layout.
 Its interior walls are plain, and the peripheral walls are broken by two rows of windows.
 The lower windows belong to the individual chapels and the upper ones belong to the flank naves of the hall.
 The inside of the church forms a big hall, divided into three naves by seven pairs of octahedral columns.
 Between the counterforts are 16 chapels, two side vestibules, a sacristy, a double worm staircase on the eastern side and a worm staircase on the western side.
 Each of the chapels has its own ribbed vault and is dedicated to the patron saints of its donors — the guilds, rich citizens and one to St. Bartholomew, patron saint of the abbot Bartoloměj of Osek.

 The church is used both for religious services as well as an exposition of the Gothic and Renaissance art of the north-western Bohemia, and the church basement is used as an exhibition space for the North-Bohemian Gallery.

+Prior to the transport, the church was oriented (the chancel was located at the eastern end).
+But since the church was moved on a curved path, the chancel now faces south.